ccowens/Playing-with-TwitteR/README.md

 ##Caveats

 * Don't forget to fill in the Callback URL with `http://127.0.0.1:1410` when creating the app on the Twitter side
-* Sometimes it's necessary to regenerate the keys to get the R function to set up the connection to work
+* Sometimes it's necessary to regenerate the keys to get the R function to set up the connection working